Practice Your Interview Skills

 A mock interview will help you prepare for future interviews and increase your confidence in your interview skills.
 The mock interview is two parts; a simulated interview between yourself and a career educator, which can be recorded and shared with you, and a debrief to get constructive feedback and tips for improvement.
 We can practice with you just to practice, or to help you prepare for an actual interview.

 We also offer mock interviews to those students interviewing for medical, dental, graduate or other professional school programs and those going on a case-style interview.
 For these, we require that you have a med/dental/grad school or case interview set up.
 When you schedule, let us know whom the interview is with and what date.

 - A previously reviewed resume or CV, a copy of your graduate or professional school essay, and/or a position or program description can be helpful in guiding the interview.
 Please email this information to email@example.com, preferably two business days prior to your mock interview.

-- If you have questions that you would like to practice, please let us know when you schedule the appointment.
+- If you have particular questions that you would like to practice, please let us know when you schedule your appointment.

 - Given the intention to simulate a real interview, we recommend that you come "dressed to impress," though this is not a requirement.

 - Bring what you feel is necessary for the interview.

 PREparing for your appointment

 - The Career Center is pleased to offer Big Interview interview preparation software.
 Features include video and written curricula so you can learn the best ways to prepare for and respond to interview questions, as well as the ability to practice and perfect responses to interview questions (think: "Tell me about yourself").